typeable/stackage2nix/README.md

 ## Generate Stackage from LTS resolver

-You can also generate only Stackage packages from the resolver:
+You can also generate only Stackage packages set from the resolver:

 ```
 nix-env -i -f ./nix/stackage2nix